Discover how Conversational Analytics is driving process insight, operational efficiency, and transforming service and the customer experience.

 However, this manual process of extraction is no longer sustainable.
 The scale of digital communications is growing rapidly.
 Almost 320 billion emails are sent every day, and this is expected to grow to over 376 billion by 2025.
 The average employee already processes 126 emails a day, and up to 40% of that time is spent solely in Outlook.
 With so many messages to process, it’s impossible for any business to achieve sufficient speed and coverage of analysis with human employees alone.
 What’s more, they can hardly rely on the accuracy of insights extracted by employees while short on time and under pressure.

 Conversational analytics represents a break in this largely manual model.
 Leveraging the latest advances in AI and natural language processing (NLP), conversational analytics is able to automate the interpretation of unstructured communications data, turning it into structured data for detailed and rapid analysis.
-The most sophisticated solutions, including Re:infer’s Communications Mining platform, are able to extract information like sentiment, emotion and even intent from conversations, and can analyse messages from any channel - from email to calls and chats.
+The most sophisticated solutions, including the Communications Mining platform of Re:infer, a UiPath company, are able to extract information like sentiment, emotion and even intent from conversations, and can analyse messages from any channel - from email to calls and chats.

 What are the benefits of Conversational Analytics?